In this week’s Ecommerce news – Following Prime Day at the beginning of the week, many businesses are announcing their preparations for the future.

 DHL Prepare for Christmas with Courier Surcharge

-A big announcement from DHL Freight this week; they will be applying a surcharge for the peak winter season across Europe.
+In other ecommerce news, a big announcement from DHL Freight this week.
+That is, they will be applying a surcharge for the peak winter season across Europe.

 The surcharge will average 4%.
 How much variation there will be isn’t clear.

-These charges aren’t applied to last-mile-deliveries, so the good news is that shipping your products out won’t incur any extra charges.
+These charges won’t apply to last-mile-deliveries, so the good news is that shipping your products out won’t incur any extra charges.
 But stock re-orders will cost more to deliver – and there’s a good chance that some or all of that cost will be passed on to you.

 The surcharge will run from September through to December, and is an attempt to offset the extra costs of finding more drivers in the current shortage.

-DHL Freight’s recruitment drive is expected to create up to 500 new jobs over the course of the year.
+DHL Freight’s recruitment drive is expects to create up to 500 new jobs over the course of the year.

 Facebook Promises to Make Libra Acceptable to Regulators

-After last week’s setback from the Federal Reserve’s recommendation that digital currencies be more strictly legislated, Facebook is taking steps to ensure Libra will be accepted by regulators.
+After last week’s setback from the Federal Reserve’s recommendation to legislate digital currencies more strictly, Facebook is taking steps to ensure regulators will accept Libra.

-However, as the governing Libra Association is based in Geneva, they expect to be focused on Swiss regulations – not American ones.
+However, as the governing Libra Association’s offices are in Geneva, they expect to be under Swiss regulations – not American ones.

 “Because the Association is headquartered in Geneva, it will be supervised by the Swiss Financial Markets Supervisory Authority,” said David Marcus, Chief Executive of Calibra.